K computer

 The K supercomputer was decommissioned on 30 August 2019.
-In Japan, the K computer was succeeded by the Fugaku supercomputer, in 2020, which took the top spot, and is three times faster than 2nd most powerful supercomputer.
+In Japan, the K computer was succeeded by the Fugaku supercomputer, in 2020, which took the top spot on the June 2020 TOP500 list, at that time nearly three times faster than second most powerful supercomputer.

 Performance

 On 20 June 2011, the TOP500 Project Committee announced that K had set a LINPACK record with a performance of 8.162 petaflops, making it the fastest supercomputer in the world at the time; it achieved this performance with a computing efficiency ratio of 93.0%.
 The previous record holder was the Chinese National University of Defense Technology's Tianhe-1A, which performed at 2.507 petaflops.
 The TOP500 list is revised semiannually, and the rankings change frequently, indicating the speed at which computing power is increasing.
 In November 2011, Riken reported that K had become the first supercomputer to exceed 10 petaflops, achieving a LINPACK performance of 10.51 quadrillion computations per second with a computing efficiency ratio of 93.2%.
 K received top ranking in all four performance benchmarks at the 2011 HPC Challenge Awards.

 On 18 June 2012, the TOP500 Project Committee announced that the California-based IBM Sequoia supercomputer replaced K as the world's fastest supercomputer, with a LINPACK performance of 16.325 petaflops.
 Sequoia is 55% faster than K, using 123% more CPU processors, but is also 150% more energy efficient.

 On the TOP500 list, it became first in June 2011, falling down through time to lower positions, to eighteenth in November 2018.

-K computer holds third place in the HPCG benchmark test proposed by Jack Dongarra, with 0.6027 HPCG PFLOPS in November 2018.
+K computer held third place in the HPCG benchmark test proposed by Jack Dongarra, with 0.6027 HPCG PFLOPS in November 2018.

 Specifications

 Node architecture

-The K computer comprises 88,128 2.0 GHz eight-core SPARC64 VIIIfx processors contained in 864 cabinets, for a total of 705,024 cores, manufactured by Fujitsu with 45 nm CMOS technology.
-Each cabinet contains 96 computing nodes, in addition to six I/O nodes.
-Each computing node contains a single processor and 16 GB of memory.
-The computer's water cooling system is designed to minimize failure rate and power consumption.
+The K computer comprised 88,128 2.0 GHz eight-core SPARC64 VIIIfx processors contained in 864 cabinets, for a total of 705,024 cores, manufactured by Fujitsu with 45 nm CMOS technology.
+Each cabinet contained 96 computing nodes, in addition to six I/O nodes.
+Each computing node contained a single processor and 16 GB of memory.
+The computer's water cooling system was designed to minimize failure rate and power consumption.

 Network

-The nodes are connected by Fujitsu's proprietary torus fusion (Tofu) interconnect.
+The nodes were connected by Fujitsu's proprietary torus fusion (Tofu) interconnect.

 File system

-The system adopts a two-level local/global file system with parallel/distributed functions, and provides users with an automatic staging function for moving files between global and local file systems.
+The system adopted a two-level local/global file system with parallel/distributed functions, and provided users with an automatic staging function for moving files between global and local file systems.
 Fujitsu developed an optimized parallel file system based on Lustre, called the Fujitsu Exabyte File System (FEFS), which is scalable to several hundred petabytes.